The Twelve-Pound Look (1956 film): Production and receoption

-Reception

-Australian Women's Weekly called the 1956 version "hard to fault.
+The Australian Women's Weekly called the 1956 version "hard to fault.
 Acting, direction, camera work, make-up and lighting were all excellent."

+Filmink reviewing a silent copy wrote "It felt to be a very accomplished, smooth production.
+The leads can all act, the sets and costumes are impressive, and the camera work is absolutely fine (there were only two cameras but the cuts all make sense).
+Most of all, Margot Lee is terrific, full of life and spunk, even without sound, and O’Loughlin was smart enough to keep the camera on her most of the time.
+It is filmed theatre, but skilled filmed theatre – and because the production was so rehearsed there were no technical SNAFUs."

-Melbourne 1957 Production
+Melbourne 1957 production

-A different adaptation of the play aired in Melbourne on 1 April 1957.
-It cost more than the Sydney production, the final budget being a reported £684.
+A different adaptation of the play aired at the ABC in Melbourne on ABV-2 on 1 April 1957.
+It cost more than the Sydney production, the final budget being a reported £684.The Running time was approx. 30 minutes.

-It aired on ABV-2 (also part of ABC) and was also approx. 30 minutes.

 Archival status of this version is unknown.